-- A novel and intuitive trajectory-based approach that simplifies the simulation of large networks of queues, including those with feedback. - Flexible resources, with dynamic capacity and queue size, priority queueing and preemption. - Flexible generators of arrivals that can draw inter-arrival times from any theoretical or empirical distribution via a function call. - Asynchronous programming features and monitoring capabilities, which helps the researcher focus on the model design.
+- A novel and intuitive trajectory-based approach that simplifies the simulation of large networks of queues, including those with feedback. - Flexible resources, with dynamic capacity and queue size, priority queueing and preemption. - Flexible generators of arrivals that can draw interarrival times from any theoretical or empirical distribution via a function call. - Asynchronous programming features and monitoring capabilities, which helps the researcher focus into the model design.

-Table 1 summarizes the main simulation statistics for each scenario (simulation time is computed with a machine equipped with an Intel(R) Xeon(R) CPU E5-2620 v4 @ 2.10GHz x4 (32 cores), and 64 GB of RAM, Debian GNU/Linux 8, R 3.3.2, and simmer 3.6).
-These numbers attest that simmer can be used to simulate relatively complex scenarios with very few lines of code (under 100 lines in all cases).
-Furthermore, the automatic monitoring capabilities embedded in simmer, and the integration with the R language,
+Table I summarizes the main simulation statistics for each scenario (simulation time is computed with a machine equipped with an Intel(R) Xeon(R) CPU E5-2620 v4 @ 2.10GHz x4 (32 cores) and 64 GB of RAM, Debian